FAQ – Georgia Fee Artist | Writer Residency

 I have artwork or writing relevant to my application that I would like to showcase more than other work, how do I ensure this is what is viewed by the selection committee?

 We recommend citing the work you believe to be specific to your application in your statement of intent.
 Please hyperlink these citations to each specific work.
-If you have an artworks manager subscription or professional profile subscription, you may create a folder of work relevant to your application.
+If you have a premium or a standard profile subscription, you may create a folder of work relevant to your application.
 Please designate this folder as GEORGIA FEE RESIDENCY.

 Am I eligible to apply if I've written for or been employed by ArtSlant in the past?

 At this time, current and former staff writers are not eligible to apply for the Geogia Fee Residency.
-A Staff Writer is defined as a writer who has written six assignments for ArtSlant (Gallery Hops count as one assignment) within a twelve-month period.
-ArtSlant offers a separate residency opportunity for staff writers.
-Occasional contributors (those who have written for us in the past, but are not staff writers) are welcome to apply.
-If you're not sure about your eligibility, or would like to know more about the ArtSlant Staff & Writers Residency, please get in touch with your ArtSlant editor or contact us at firstname.lastname@example.org.
+A Staff Writer is defined as a writer who has written six assignments for ArtSlant within a twelve-month period.
+Occasional contributors (those who have written for us in the past, but are not staff writers) are welcome to apply to the regular residency.
+If you're not sure about your eligibility, please get in touch with your ArtSlant editor or contact us at firstname.lastname@example.org.

 I'm a creative writer (poet, novelist, playwright, screenwriter, etc.), and I'm working on a book.
 Can I apply to the residency?